-Students typically enter the science and technology journalism
+Students most commonly enter the science and technology

-program in the fall, but applicants may be considered for spring or
+journalism (STJR) program in the fall, but applicants for spring or

-summer entry under special circumstances.
-To allow sufficient time
+summer entry also are welcome.
+To allow time for paperwork,

-for paperwork, candidates for fall entry should apply by February
+candidates for fall entry should apply by mid-February if possible.

-submitted until July 1; international candidates should apply by
+submitted until June 1; international candidates must apply by

 March 1.
-The earlier one sends the application, the higher one's
+The earlier one applies for admission, the higher one's

 What is needed to apply for the STJR program?